AdamBoley/Project-Beergate/README.md

 # **Future Work**

 Future work:
-- implement upvotes / downvotes feature for Comments
+- Implement upvotes / downvotes feature for Comments, possibly by using asynchronous upload

 - Display number of approved comments attached to each review on the index, search_results and user_reviews pages.
 [This article](https://stackoverflow.com/questions/50365624/display-total-number-of-comments-related-to-each-object-in-a-list-view) may assist

 - Extend User model to include a profile picture and other information - display this on the navbar and below each beer review